A Lie-algebraic approach to the local index theorem on compact homogeneous spaces: Introduction

+The differential operator $\mathcal{L}$ is in fact a member of the subalgebra $S(\mathfrak{g})^G$.
+On this subalgebra the quantization map is identical to the Duflo isomorphism~\cites{duflo,alekmein}, which is an \emph{algebra} isomorphism.
+From this fact we deduce that the asymptotic expansion of the heat kernel $R_t$ of $\KD(\mathfrak{g},\mathfrak{k})^2$ must satisfy (Theorem~\ref{thm:asympkdhtk}):

-There is a natural identification of $\mathcal{L}$, as a member of $(S(\grg)\otimes\wedge(\grp))^K$, with a differential operator on $(C^\infty(\grg)\otimes E)^K$.
-We shall show that the algebraic relation \eqref{eq:kostantdiracqtmp} brings about a geometric equation involving the Laplacian $\Delta_{\grg}$ on the Euclidean space $\grg$ and the exponential chart near the identity of $G$ (Proposition~\ref{prop:duflapcptg2}); the equation is simple enough that the asymptotic expansion of the heat kernel $R_t$ of $\KD(\grg,\grk)^2$ follows immediately.
-What remains is to deduce, from $R_t$, the heat kernel $P_t$ of $\KD^2_{\grg/\grk}$.
-For this task, we follow the idea of \mbox{Berline} and \mbox{Vergne} \cite{berlinevergne}, namely, that $P_t(xK,xK)$, as an element of $\End(E)$, is equal to
+Here $R_t^{\exp}$ denotes the function $x\mapsto R_t(e,x)$ under the exponential chart, $h_t^\mathfrak{g}$ is the Gaussian function, and $j$ is the positive square root of the Jacobian determinant of the exponential map.
+What remains is to take the asymptotic equation~\eqref{eq:asymptg} and extract from it the asymptotic expansion of the heat kernel $P_t$ of $\KD^2_{\mathfrak{g}/\mathfrak{k}}$.
+For this task, we follow the idea of \mbox{Berline} and \mbox{Vergne}~\cite{berlinevergne}, namely, that $P_t(xK,xK)$ is, as an element of $\End(E)$, equal to

 where $\nu$ denotes the representation of $K$ on $E$, and $dh$ is the Haar measure on $K$.
-We shall see that, throughout the proof, almost all calculations are brought down to the level of Lie algebras, owing to the homogeneity of $G$ and $G/K$.
+We shall see that throughout the proof almost all calculations are brought down to the level of Lie algebras owing to homogeneity.